Erow4/quant-prep/README.md

 Books from the OG page -- things I want to run through but haven't yet:
-1. **Heard on the street** - looked like Cracking the Coding Interview but for quant, and I _detest_ that book.
+1. **Heard on the street** - looked like Cracking the Coding Interview but for quant
 2. **Xinfeng Zhou** - Quant Finance Interviews, aka the little green book.
 Amazing book.
 Especially the brainteasers and Probability section.
 Must do
 3. **50 problems in Probability**
 4. **Mark Joshi**